tonyli1121/mock_course_website/README.md

 This is a course project on building a mock course website, it allows user to sign in as student/instructor to perfrom operations.

 ## how to use
-download all the files
+1. download all the files

-go to folder templates
+2. Navigate to folder templates

-open index.html
+3. open index.html

 ## Files
 assignment3.db contains necessary informations of accounts/grades etc.